-At present, there is no female director on the Board of the Company.
+The Board has appointed a new independent female director to the Board and reduce the size of the Board to six members in financial year ended 2023.
 The Board does not for the moment intend to make it mandatory to achieve thirty percent (30%) female director in the Board as per the MCCG for large companies except as and when an opportunity arises.
 However, the Board in its gender diversity policy, supports the initiative to include female participations in achieving a more gender diversified Board.
 The Board agrees to give equal priority to female candidates who are competent, possess leadership qualities.